-The Redmi Note 10 Pro nailed the three core smartphone pillars of display, camera, and battery life for less than $300/£300.
-The Xiaomi Redmi Note 10 5G attempts to pull off the same trick at the sub-$250/£200 mark, all whilst adding 5G to the package.
+The Xiaomi Redmi Note 10 5G attempts to pull of the same trick as the Redmi Note 10 Pro - a phone which nailed the three core smartphone pillars of display, camera, and battery life for less than $300/£300.
+But the Redmi Note 10 5G attempts to do this at the sub-$250/£200 mark, all whilst adding 5G to the package.

-That sound you can hear is the groan of scant resources being stretched thinly.
+That sound you can hear is the groan of scant resources being stretched thinly, as our Xiaomi Redmi Note 10 5G review will explain.
 While the Redmi Note 10 5G is an attractively built budget phone, it falls behind the likes of the Xiaomi Poco X3 NFC with the quality of its display, the level of its performance, and the flexibility of its camera system.

 It’s a surprisingly stylish device though, with a pleasing matte finish and an industrial-looking camera module that makes it seem far more expensive than it is.
 Its display is a slightly washed out FHD+ LCD, but the main drawback here compared to some of its non–5G rivals is the provision of a mere 90Hz refresh rate rather than the full 120Hz.

 Performance is merely okay, with a MediaTek Dimensity 700 5G chipset providing adequate day-to-day running alongside an underwhelming gaming experience.

 The news is similarly mixed when it comes to the camera.
 While the Redmi Note 10 5G’s 48MP main sensor is capable of capturing adequate shots for the price, the complete lack of an ultra-wide assistant - let alone a telephoto lens - is a bit of a downer.
 The 2MP macro sensor that is there is scarcely worth the space.